Blog

 Decrease that stress with the right preparation.
 By using a list of strategic interview questions to ask candidates, you can feel more comfortable that the interview process will prove fruitful.

 In summary, you want to decide on two sets of questions.
 The first set is unique to each candidate, based on their resume.
-The second set of interview questions should be asked of all candidates for better comparison.
+The second set of questions to ask an applicant in an interview should be asked of all candidates for better comparison.

 If you need help screening candidates for interviews, Insight Global can help.
 Fill out a form below and we’ll contact you in as little as 10 minutes!